In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Measure 1 tablespoon [2 TBL] sweet and sour blend for the salad.
 Set aside the remaining blend for the tempeh.

-In a large bowl, combine the cucumber, pear, celery, and 1 tablespoon [2 TBL] sweet and sour blend.
+In a large bowl, stir together the cucumber, pear, celery, and 1 tablespoon [2 TBL] sweet and sour blend.

 Finish the tempeh